 HBS Club of South Florida & Harvard Club of Palm Beaches dues-paying members*: $60

 Alumni Non-members/Additional Guests: $75

-* Members may register one additional guest at the member rate
+* Members may register two additional guest at the member rate

 Space is limited.
 Pre-registration required; no walk-ins accepted